cjcarlson/falciparum/README.md

 This repository contains code for Carlson, Carleton, Odoulami, and Trisos (2022), "**The historical fingerprint and future impact of climate change on childhood malaria in Africa**"; preprint forthcoming on medRxiv.
-Primary data on malaria were previously published by Snow et al. (2017) and are available online; climate data are too large for Github.
+Malaria data were previously published by Snow et al. (2017) and are available online; climate data are too large for Github.

 ![banner](https://github.com/cjcarlson/falciparum/blob/master/TempFiles/GithubPreview.jpg)